hjrdave/get-treble-gsm/src/posts/scoped-global-state.md

 Treble uses React's native [Context API](https://reactjs.org/docs/context.html) to manage global state under the hood.
 This means each instance of the Treble container has to utilize a unique instance of React Context.
 When no custom Context is passed to Treble it utilizes its default Context instance.
 Scoped Treble components need a custom Context to work correctly.

-You can create a scoped Context for the new `Store.js` by imported the `useScopedTreble` hook.
+You can create a scoped Context for the new `Store.js` by importing the `useScopedTreble` hook into the Store.
 Example below.

 ```javascript
 import { useScopedTreble } from 'treble-gsm';